- Our customers have been hired by : *Foot Note

 - Neonatal Resuscitation Programme (NRP), Resuscitation Council UK, 2021

-Many recruiters will use an ATS (applicant tracking software) to screen for the most relevant CVs.
-By including keywords and phrases from the midwife job description, you can increase the chance that your application will make it into the hands of a real recruiter.
+Many recruiters use applicant tracking software (ATS) to screen for the most relevant CVs.
+Include keywords from the midwife job description to increase your chances.

-It’s not just practical knowledge a midwife needs – interpersonal skills are a must, too.
 In your personal statement, use positive adjectives to describe your work ethic and character.
-This will show your recruiter you have the right personality for various midwife roles.
+This will demonstrate to your recruiter that you have the right personality for the role.

 Your midwife CV questions answered